 New startup companies owners often struggle to get their business off the ground due to a lack of cashflow in the early days of its existence.
 Banks will seldom loan money to companies without a financial history and overdrafts are becoming more unreliable and expensive.
 So where can a new business turn to gain access to funding?

-Invoice factoring for new businesses is a great funding solution for any new start up, finance is secured against unpaid invoices you have issued to your clients.
+Factoring for a new business is a great funding solution for any new start up, finance is secured against unpaid invoices you have issued to your clients.
 As it credit risk is placed on your customer if your credit is not great at this time, you can still be eligible for invoice finance.